orbs-network/orbs-spec/behaviors/flows/inter-node-sync.md

 ## Flow

+* `BlockStorage` of the original node:
-* `BlockStorage` identifies that it out of sync (no blocks are committed for some time).
+  * Identifies that it out of sync (no blocks are committed for some time).
   * Broadcasts a sync request to all nodes with `Gossip`.

 * `BlockStorage` of all nodes willing to help respond if they have missing blocks.